cds-snc/cra-claim-tax-benefits/README.md

 `npm` is a javascript package manager.
 It downloads project dependencies and runs node applications.

-`npm` will complain if you're not on node version `v10.15.0` or higher when you boot up the app.
+`npm` will complain if you’re not on node version `v10.15.0` or higher when you boot up the app.

 ### .env file (optional)

-It's possible to bootstrap this application with no `/.env` file — but if you want one, go nuts.
+It’s possible to bootstrap this application with no `/.env` file — but if you want one, go nuts.

 <details>
   <summary>Example `.env` file</summary>